NEW JERSEY FRIENDS OF CLEARWATER

 New Jersey Friends of Clearwater (NJFC) is a grass roots organization, fully non-profit, volunteer-run and staffed.
-Since 1974, this organization has been actively educating children and adults on the importance of clean, clear water and to urge citizens to be responsible custodians of our domain: the estuaries of the Raritan, Passaic, Hudson, Delaware, and other NJ Rivers, the Jersey Shore coastline, its inland waterways, and the land of New Jersey.
+Since 1974, this organization has been actively educating children and adults on the importance of clean, clear water and to urge citizens to be responsible custodians of our domain: the estuaries of the Raritan, Passaic, Hudson, Delaware, and other NJ Rivers; the Jersey Shore coastline and its inland waterways; and the land of New Jersey.

 Our credo: It is the aim of New Jersey Friends of Clearwater that each member in their own way touch the people immediately surrounding them and in their community, and by word or deed convey the importance of conservation and reparation of the earth.

 We hope you'll join us in making the 40th annual NJ Friends of Clearwater Festival possible and a huge success.
 Make a donation of your money and time.

 You can donate in a number of ways:

 1. Click the PayPal "Donate" Button and pay by using your Paypal account or any of the listed credit cards.

 2. Use our Mailing address: Urgent Festival Appeal, c/o NJ Friends of Clearwater, P.O.
 Box 303, Red Bank, New Jersey, 07701

 We are a 501(C)3 Charity.
 All donations are tax-exempt.
 Thanks for your support and we look forward to seeing you on August 11th.

 Climate Change Hot Seat Program @ June 5th NJFC Monthly Meeting21 May 2016 by Ed Dlugosz

 Members and Guests,